 Often times, a rich fuel mixture will cause the check engine light to come on because the exhaust system reports too much carbon gases being released out of the tailpipe.
 Another fuel system problem is a loose gas cap that can no longer seal off the gas tank.
 If you just filled your tank and the check engine light came on, the problem is likely a loose gas cap.

 If your spark plugs are worn and cannot detonate properly, your check engine warning will come on.
 It used to be that spark plugs should be replaced every 30,000 miles.
 Today, however, many vehicles can go 100,000 miles before the spark plugs need to be replaced.
 Check your owner’s manual to see when your spark plugs need to be changed and have that service done if it is due.

 Finally, your transmission does not have a dashboard warning light of its own and, as such, the check engine light may come on if the transmission has problems.
 You may also notice issues such as grinding or slipping gears and a hot smell coming from underneath your car.
 It’s important to have transmission problems addressed right away to avoid expensive auto repairs.

-We here at Mechanic One Auto Repair in Canton, MI, can find out why your check engine warning is coming on and fix the problem.
+We here at Mechanic One Auto Repair & European Auto Repair in Canton, MI, can find out why your check engine warning is coming on and fix the problem.
 Give us a call today.